tomjoht/tomjoht.github.io/_posts/2016/7/2016-07-15-transforming-documentation-processes-docs-as-code.md

 categories:
 - api-doc
 keywords: Riona Macnamara, documentation processes, Write the Docs conference, transformation, documentation trends, doc as code, openness, collaboration
 summary: "At the last Write the Docs conference, Riona Macnamara, a tech writer working on internal developer documentation at Google, moderated a panel about transforming your documentation process.
 The panel consisted of four writers from various companies -- Balsamiq, Rackspace, Microsoft, and Twitter.
-The panelists talked abbut how they increased collaboration and openness in their company's doc culture by transforming their authoring and publishing processes.
+The panelists talked about how they increased collaboration and openness in their company's doc culture by transforming their authoring and publishing processes.
 Most of these transformations involved adopting a \"docs as code\" type approach, which seems to be a growing trend. "
 ---

 You can watch the [Transforming Your Documentation Process](https://www.youtube.com/watch?v=Y2TGwUPb8R4) presentation here: